code-423n4/2022-10-thegraph-findings/data/brgltd-Q.md

 Remove the `_from` argument, and include `escrow` in the event.

-It's important to note that if the `escrow` is set incorrectly in `L1GraphTokenGateway.setEscrowAddress()`, it's possible to send funds from another contract to the `_to` address, resulting in a potential loss of funds on the hypethetical incorrect address setted as `escrow`.
+It's important to note that if the `escrow` is set incorrectly in `L1GraphTokenGateway.setEscrowAddress()`, it's possible to send funds from another contract to the `_to` address, resulting in a potential loss of funds on the hypothetical incorrect address setted as `escrow`.

 # [06] Usage of outdated OpenZeppelin libraries